saltstack/salt/doc/topics/reactor/index.rst

 important differences.
 The goal of a Reactor file is to process a Salt event as quickly as possible and then to optionally start a **new** process in response.

+1. The Salt Reactor watches Salt's event bus for new events.
+2. The event tag is matched against the list of event tags under the ``reactor`` section in the Salt Master config.
+3. The SLS files for any matches are Rendered into a data structure that represents one or more function calls.
+4. That data structure is given to a pool of worker threads for execution.

-They must be quick because Reactor sls files are matched and rendered sequentially in a single process.
-Long-running Reactor files will cause other reactions to queue behind the current one.
-The process that a Reactor file starts is handed off to a pool of worker threads.
-That process can be a long running, complex operation.
+Matching and rendering Reactor SLS files is done sequentially in a single process.
+Complex Jinja that calls out to slow Execution or Runner modules slows down the rendering and causes other reactions to pile up behind the current one.
+The worker pool is designed to handle complex and long-running processes such as Salt Orchestrate.

-Maybe that is a process that sends a command down to minions which is a quick fire-and-forget, or maybe it's complex Orchestrate run that sends commands to some minions, waits for the response, then later sends commands to other minions.

-tl;dr: Reactor SLS files MUST be simple and quick.
-The new job that they start can be long-running.
+tl;dr: Rendering Reactor SLS files MUST be simple and quick.
+The new process started by the worker threads can be long-running.

 Jinja Context
 -------------